LeonStoldt/How-to-do-Code-Review/analyzing-talks.md

 ## [JetBrains Best Practices](https://youtu.be/EjwD7Pi7J_0)
 1. The reviewer should not concern about whether the code compiles or not, so provide an automated CI-pipeline to guarantee compiling and tested code.
 2. As a team you should agree on code review goals before and checking the definied aspects explicitly on each review.
-3. Create merge requests linked to a branch (and so to a specific ticket) if
+3. Create merge requests linked to a branch (and so to a specific ticket) if useful.
+4. Labeling comments is helpful for quick understanding what the intetion
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY5NDYwMDM1NSwxODkxNjY3MTMxLC05OD
-U0MzEwNjUsMTEyOTY0NTU4MSwxOTA3Mzc5OTYxLC0xNTAyOTMy
-M119
+eyJoaXN0b3J5IjpbLTEyMTY5MDg3NjYsMTg5MTY2NzEzMSwtOT
+g1NDMxMDY1LDExMjk2NDU1ODEsMTkwNzM3OTk2MSwtMTUwMjkz
+MjNdfQ==
 -->